top of page

 Post 16

-All students in Post 16 will continue to work toward GCSE English and Mathematics as part of their ongoing studies.
-PSD will also be an intrinsic part of the Post 16 timetable.
-Those students whom do not hold a Science qualification will work toward their entry level certificate.
-Students will also be supported in identifying the life-long challenges they face and develop the strategies to have the confidence and resilience to meet these challenges independently in their everyday lives.
+All students in Post 16 will continue to work toward English and Mathematics (at an appropriate level) as part of their ongoing studies.
+Personal Growth and Wellbeing and PSHE will also be an intrinsic part of the Post 16 timetable.
+Those students who do not hold a Science qualification will work towards at least and Entry Level Certificate.
+Students will also be supported in identifying the life-long challenges they face and develop the strategies to have confidence and resilience to meet these challenges independently in their everyday lives.

 Options

-Post 16 students will have the opportunity to study the same options as available in KS4.
+Post 16 students will have the opportunity to study the same options as available in Key Stage 4.
 As an alternative, students will be able to access distance learning courses with the support of The View School.
-Working with secondary providers, the View School supports accessing distance learning and on-line learning courses.
-There are a number of benefits of distance learning courses with the support of The View School:
+Working with secondary providers, The View School supports accessing distance learning and online courses.

 Some of our students will be ready for a supported transition between special education and mainstream college.
 For those young people we offer support in a mainstream college for a transition year.
-During this academic year, we support students both in lessons and during social times.
+During this academic year, we support students both in lessons and at social times.
 This continues until the young person is able to utilise college tutorial support and meet the social demands of college life independently.
-Students will transition to independently accessing college SEN provision by the end of the academic year.
+Students will transition independently accessing SEN provision by the end of the year.

 bottom of page